-The Employment Standards Branch deals with complaints if you’ve been fired and didn’t get the amount of notice or severance pay you’re entitled to.
+The Employment Standards Branch deals with complaints from workers covered by BC employment standards law who didn’t get the amount of notice or severance pay they’re legally entitled to.

-The BC Human Rights Tribunal deals with claims that an employer breached your human rights.
+The BC Human Rights Tribunal deals with claims that an employer breached a worker’s human rights.

 This information applies to British Columbia, Canada